wonghang/pymbc/README.md

 If you are looking for finding the biclique with the maximum number of **vertex**, I suggest you refer to the [NetworkX](https://networkx.org/) project and this [post](https://cs.stackexchange.com/questions/131081/polynomial-time-algorithm-to-solve-the-maximum-vertex-bipartite-subgraph-problem).

-### About the implementation
+### About this implementation

 When I implemented the algorithm, I had an application in my mind.
-As a result, it probably does not suitable for your own use.
-For example, D is passed as a dense matrix and the bipartite graph is represented as two arrays of bitset internally to speed up some steps.
+As a result, it probably did not suitable for your own use.
+For example, D was passed as a dense matrix and the bipartite graph was represented as two arrays of bitset internally to speed up some steps.

 I also used `_GNU_SOURCE` to use some `stdlib.h` method.
-It may limit the portability of the code.
+It limited the portability of the code.

 Good luck.